-Figure 7 (top left and right) shows the singular distortions [c.f. principal warps (Bookstein 1988)] or spatial transformations associated with the largest two singular values following SVD of the sequence of solutions for $\mathbf{q}$ (using both the least squares and nonlinear minimisation).
+Figure 7 (top left and right) shows the singular distortions (c.f. principal warps [Bookstein, 1989]) or spatial transformations associated with the largest two singular values following SVD of the sequence of solutions for $\mathbf{q}$ (using both the least squares and object least squares

+Comparison of the least squares approach and nonlinear minimization in terms of searches over an error surface.
+Upper left and upper right: Singular warps or distortions defined by an SVD of the search trajectories in the space of the basis functions.
+These two singular warps correspond to the axes in the lower panels.
+The two warps accounted for the greatest excursions of the search trajectories and are orthogonal.
+Each singular warp has been nonlinear minimization).
 These distortions are simply a linear combination of the basis functions.
 This linear sum is determined by the singular vectors associated with the largest singular values.
-The two distortional modes (Figure 7 top left and right) correspond to the vertical and horizontal dimensions of the search subspace shown in Figure 7 (lower left panel).
+The two distortional modes (Fig. 7, top left and right) correspond to the vertical and horizontal dimensions of the search subspace shown in Figure 7 (lower left panel).
 The corresponding error surface is depicted in the lower right panel.
+This surface reflects how "far off" the match is, in terms of the two singular distortions.
+The applied to the object image (Fig. 6, top left).
+Lower left: Search trajectory in the space defined by the singular warps.
+Solid line, least squares; broken line, nonlinear minimization.
+Lower right: The corresponding error surface computed as a two-dimensional subspace of the search space.
+This subspace includes the final solution of the nonlinear minimization algorithm.

-This surface reflects how 'far off' the match is, in terms of the two singular distortions.
-The error surface was computed by varying the first two singular distortions, whilst using the final nonlinear estimate for the other parameters (remaining singular distortions and $\mathbf{u}1$ ) using eqn(9).
-It is immediately obvious that the two trajectories (least squares - solid and nonlinear minimisation - broken) converge to the different solutions.
-The nonlinear minimisation found a local minimum.
-Furthermore the recursive least squares approach used a handful of steps whereas the nonlinear minimisation took over twenty iterations to converge.
-The number of floating point operations (flops) per iteration taken by the nonlinear minimisation was 2.7 times the number of flops required by one least squares solution.
-In short the least squares approach will usually be an order of magnitude more efficient than an iterative nonlinear equivalent.
+error surface was computed by varying the first two singular distortions, whilst using the final nonlinear estimate for the other parameters (remaining singular distortions and $\mathbf{u}1$ ) using Equation (9).
+It is immediately obvious that the two trajectories (least squares solid and nonlinear minimization-broken) converge to the different solutions.
+The nonlinear minimization found a local minimum.
+Furthermore, the recursive least squares approach used a handful of steps whereas the nonlinear minimization took over 20 iterations to converge.
+The number of floating point operations (flops) per iteration taken by the nonlinear minimization was 2.7 times the number of flops required by one least squares solution.
+In short, the least squares approach will usually be an order of magnitude more efficient than an iterative nonlinear equivalent.

-It is instructive to contrast the explicit least squares and nonlinear minimisation.
-In anthropomorphic terms both approaches want to find the global minimum in a landscape defined by eqn(9) (the error surface in Figure 7).
-The nonlinear minimisation starts at an arbitrary location and, with acknowledged ignorance of all but the local landscape, sets of one step at a time always trying to chose the 'best' path based on local features.
-The least squares approach is more pretentious and makes some (possibly) unwarranted assumptions about the global shape of the landscape (e.g. it assumes the landscape is parabolic) and, based on local features, goes straight to the (anticipated) lowest point.
-However because the landscape is not quite as 'well behaved' as the least squares thinks, it may need to 'home in' on the global minimum; hence the iterative approach adopted in this section.
+It is instructive to contrast the explicit least squares and nonlinear minimization.
+In anthropomorphic terms both approaches want to find the global minimum in a landscape defined by Equation (9) (the error surface in Fig. 7).
+The nonlinear minimization starts at an arbitrary location and, with acknowledged ignorance of all but the local landscape, sets of one step at a time always trying to chose the "best" path based on local features.
+The least squares approach is more pretentious and makes some (possibly) unwarranted assumptions about the global shape of the landscape (e.g., it assumes the landscape is parabolic) and, based on local features, goes straight to the (anticipated) lowest point.
+However, because the landscape is not quite as "well behaved" as the least squares thinks, it may need to "home in" on the global minimum, hence the iterative approach adopted in this section.